Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/New-AzConnectedLicenseProfileUpdate.md

 ```

 ### -SubscriptionStatus
-Indicates the subscription status of the product.
+Indicates the new status of the product feature.

 ```yaml
 Type: System.String